-Stakeholder management is the process of understanding the attitudes of stakeholders before initiating a potential change with the goal of developing alignment and collaboration between the various groups.
-Stakeholder planning helps to identify stakeholders’ needs and interests, mechanisms to influence stakeholders, potential risks, key people to keep informed about changes, and negative stakeholders and their adverse effects on the change you’re planning.
+Stakeholder management is the process of understanding the attitudes of stakeholders before making a change in how you do things.
+Its goal is to develop alignment and collaboration between the various groups.
+Stakeholder planning helps to identify stakeholders’ needs and interests, mechanisms to influence stakeholders, potential risks, key people to keep informed about changes, and stakeholders who might have an adverse effect on the change you’re planning.

 - Supporters (high support, low influence) Involve supporters with the project team to leverage their enthusiasm

 - Champions (high support, high influence) Keep champions close as project partners who can help to influence other stakeholders